KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 It keeps familiar browser features like tabs, bookmarks, downloads, saved sign-in data, a built-in home page, split view, and media tools, but pairs them with stronger local-first defaults, clearer runtime visibility, and a more inspectable project surface.

-Version `1.2.430` continues that direction with smoother performance behavior for multi-monitor gaming and streaming setups, while keeping the previous hardware acceleration control, optional Ollama setup reliability, local AI Chat, feedback, PDF tools, and browser-tool improvements in place.
+Version `1.3.001` continues that direction with Virtual Machine Center for beginner VMware Workstation Pro and Linux ISO setup guidance, a visible Send Feedback shortcut, and updated third-party license documentation while keeping the previous Developer Workspace, gaming, streaming, AI Chat, PDF, feedback, and privacy-tool improvements in place.

 The overall goal is simple: